 St. Augustine in World War II

-Upon the U.S. entering World War II, St. Augustine became a training center for the U.S. Coast Guard as well as an important coastal defense.
-From the top of St. Augustine’s lighthouse (more on that in a minute) U.S. Coast Guardsmen could watch for enemy activity—particularly German U-boats in the area.
+Upon the US entering World War II, St. Augustine became a training center for the US Coast Guard as well as an important coastal defense.
+From the top of St. Augustine’s lighthouse (more on that in a minute) US Coast Guardsmen could watch for enemy activity, particularly German U-boats in the area.

-Florida’s climate, flat land, and incredible amount of coastline made it the optimal spot for U.S. military training and operations–primarily for aviation and amphibious landings.
+Florida’s climate, flat land, and incredible amount of coastline made it the optimal spot for US military training and operations, primarily for aviation and amphibious landings.

-WWII sites in St. Augustine
+Map of WWII sites in St. Augustine

 There are only a few WWII sites in St. Augustine you can visit but they’re pretty interesting, and all revolve around St. Augustine being a Coast Guard training hub.

-Flagler College
+1. Flagler College

-Flagler College, as it’s known today, opened in 1888 as the historic Ponce de Leon Hotel.
-It was the first hotel of its kind to be constructed entirely of poured concrete and was one of the first buildings in the U.S. to be wired for electricity.
+WWII sites in St. Augustine aside, Flagler College is still one of the city’s most popular attractions.
+It opened in 1888 as the historic Ponce de Leon Hotel, the first of its kind to be constructed entirely of poured concrete.
+It was also one of the first buildings in the US to be wired for electricity.
 (Personally installed by none other than Thomas Edison himself.)

 By 1967 the hotel had suffered declining visitor numbers and was closed permanently… until it reopened the next year as the main building of the newly-established Flagler College.